Post-secondary Education/Training Programs Resources

 Getting Started: Managing Time and Staying Focused in College with the Help of Assistive Technology

-This Center on Technology and Disability article explores how combining healthy study habits with technology can help a college student to focus and manage their time.
-Assistive technology that can help support motivation, minimize distractions, improve time awareness, and address procrastination is discussed.
-It also addresses setting goals, developing good study habits, incorporating technology tools, and getting enough sleep at college.
+This article from the Center on Technology and Disability explores how combining healthy study habits with technology can help a college student to focus and manage their time.
+It also addresses the use of assistive technology to develop good study habits.

 NCCSD Research Briefs